Do Birds Eat Bees?

 Often called “flycatchers” they enjoy dining on insects.
 If they can catch a fly – a bee certainly poses no problem.

 However, they do eat other insects and even small frogs.
-Their diet also consists of various types of fruit.
-They are occasional bee eaters and do not represent a large threat.
+Their diet consists of various types of fruit but they do eat insects and even small frogs.

 Northern Cardinal